We have all felt the ache of abandonment at some point in our lives.

 If you have any questions, I’ll answer them as best I can.
 Email me: email@example.com.

-And if you’re vibing with what I’ve shared today, sign up for my newsletter below, as I share similar content with my subscribers.
+And if you’re vibing with what I’ve shared today, considering signing up to receive twice a month-ish emails from me.
+I share similar content and resources, plus access to my One Minute Meditation Guide.

 I send you love and strength as you continue on your journey to healing.
 I’m with you.